The Residential Program and Reasonable Accommodations

 Please note that Bates College does not grant accommodations solely based on the recommendations of care providers.
 The determination is made based on all information relevant to the documented functional limitations caused by the disability in relation to the residential program.

-Deadlines for Requesting a Housing Accommodation
+Timeline for Requesting a Housing Accommodation

 If a need for a housing accommodation request arises outside of the above timelines, students should still follow the same application process.
 The Housing Accommodation Committee will review post-deadline requests and the college will make every attempt to implement approved accommodations based on current availability.
 Please note that availability for certain types of accommodations may be limited at later points in the year.